robotics-uncc/quadBlastSim/README.md

 ## License

-The paper is published open access under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/). <!-- TODO: add a LICENSE file for the code and state the license here (MIT and BSD-3-Clause are common choices for research code). -->
+The code in this repository is released under the MIT License — you are free to use, modify, and redistribute it, including commercially, provided the copyright notice is retained.
+If you use it in published work, a citation to the paper above is appreciated.

+The article itself is published open access by MDPI under CC BY 4.0.

 ## Contact